• Skip to primary navigation

 Instructions

-To Prepare the Tofu
+Prepare the Tofu

-• Preheat the oven to 425°F or 220°C. (For air fryer instructions, see notes.)
+• Preheat the oven to 400°F or 200°C.

 • Gently fold the tofu into the paste (careful not to break the chunks up or create crumbles) until all of the tofu is evenly coated.

-To Prepare the Sauce
+Prepare the Sauce

 • After the sauce begins to reduce, place the cornstarch into a small bowl.
 Add a few spoonfuls of the sauce to the cornstarch and stir to create a "slurry."
-Once the slurry is combined and smooth, add back to the sauce and stir with a wooden spoon to combine.
+Once the slurry is combined and smooth, add it back to the sauce and stir with a wooden spoon to combine.

 • Continue to simmer and stir until the sauce is thickened.
 Add the baked tofu chunks to the sauce and genlty combine until each tofu chunk is coated.